EXAM CHANGES ARE COMING STARTING OCTOBER 2023 – Click here.

 Our exam items are translated using a professional translator.
 Following the professional translation, our exam items are then reviewed by a translation committee that consists of practicing French chiropractors to ensure that the content is translated accurately to reflect chiropractic practice and terminology.

-Who are the examiners for the Component C (OSCE) exam?
+Who are the examiners for the Clinical (OSCE) exam?

-Our examiners in the Component C exam are practicing chiropractors from across the country who have graduated from various chiropractic schools all over the world.
+Our examiners in the Clinical Examination are practicing chiropractors from across the country who have graduated from various chiropractic schools all over the world.
 All our examiners have been in active practice for a minimum of three years and have undertaken training to become examiners.
-We recruit examiners for our francophone candidates who are fluent n French.
+We recruit examiners for our francophone administration from volunteers who are fluent in French.

 How are French exams constructed?

 French chiropractors are involved in the item writing and review process.
 French exams are translated by professional translators.
-Following the professional translation, our exam items are then reviewed by translation committee that consists of practicing French chiropractors to ensure that the content is translated accurately to reflect chiropractic practice and terminology.
+Following the professional translation, our exam items are then reviewed by translation committee that is comprised of practicing French-speaking chiropractors to ensure that the content is translated accurately to reflect chiropractic practice and terminology.

 Who are the patients for the Component C (OSCE) exam?

-The CCEB uses standardized patients as part of our Component C exam.
-The standardized patients we use are actors who are trained, and work, as Standardized patients for various regulated professions’ OSCE exams.
+The CCEB uses standardized patients as part of our Clinical Examination.
+The standardized patients we use are actors who are trained, and work, as standardized patients for various regulated professions’ OSCE exams.
 We also use practicing chiropractors to act as the patients for some scenarios.
-Patients for our francophone candidates are fluent in French.
+Patients for our francophone administration are fluent in French.

 Would studying old CCEB exam questions help me?